PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 input_ids: It represents the token ID of input texts.

 token_type_ids: It represents that the relative token is the first input sentence or the second input sentence.
-(Pre-trained models of Transformer support the inputs like singe sentence or sentence pairs)
+(Pre-trained models based on Transformer support the inputs like singe sentence or sentence pairs)

 At this time, you can take the outputs of ERNIE as the input.